projectriff/fats/README.md

 - `CLUSTER_NAME` a short, url safe, unique name (e.g. fats-123-4) used to distinguish resource between concurrent runs.
 - `NAMESPACE` the namespace to install resources into.
 May be hard coded for clusters that are provisioned on demand or dynamic for clusters that are reused between runs.
 (Note: if resources are shared jobs should not run concurrently)
 - `CLUSTER` the type of cluster to use.
 Some clusters will require additional environment variables
 - `REGISTRY` the type of registry to use.
-Some registries will require addition environment variables
+Some registries will require additional environment variables

 There are two scripts that are commonly defined for Travis based builds, other CI environments may be configured differently.